aaronmaxcarver/macos-setup/README.md

 - Connect mouse and/or keybaord (need wired or Apple brand ones), sign in to wifi and Apple ID, create MacOS user
 - Download Google Chrome, sign in to Google Account
 - Visit the bookmark for this page > Sign in to GitHub
+- Tinker with the screen, mouse settings, etc.
+- Settings > Desktop & Dock > set "Click wallpaper to reveal desktop" to "Only in Stage Manager"

 ### `homebrew`
 1. [install homebrew](https://brew.sh/)
 2. update homebrew